metafizzy/infinite-scroll/Readme.md

 });
 </pre>

-### Loading content with AJAX
+### Loading JSON data

 As explained on the website, Infinite Scroll is designed for progressive enhancement, using existing pagination links.

-However, it is still possible to load the content dynamically using AJAX.
+However, it is still possible work with JSON data.

+It means the _nextSelector_ href will be called via AJAX, expecting JSON data, which will be passed to the callback function.

 <pre>
 $('.selector').infinitescroll({
   // other options
   dataType: 'json',
   appendCallback: false
-}, function(data, opts) {
+}, function(json, opts) {
+  // Get current page
-  var page = opts.state.currPage; // Get current page
+  var page = opts.state.currPage;
-  // Load content with AJAX and insert it into the DOM });
+  // Do something with JSON data, create DOM elements, etc ..
+});
 </pre>